orangemug/coffeescript_console/README.md

 # CoffeeScript Console

-Basically the 'Try CoffeeScript' from the [CoffeeScript website](http://jashkenas.github.com/coffee-script) but for the Google Chrome browser developer tools.
+It's a clone of the 'Try CoffeeScript' functionality from the [CoffeeScript website](http://jashkenas.github.com/coffee-script), for the Google Chrome browser developer tools.

 ![screenshot](https://github.com/orangemug/coffeescript_console/raw/master/assets/screenshot.png)

 ## Usage
-It's a bit lame on the features at the moment but here they are...
+It's a bit lame on the features at the moment, but here they are...

- * Typing CoffeeScript in the editor panel (left) compiles JavaScript directly in the right panel
+ * Typing CoffeeScript in the editor panel (left) compiles to JavaScript directly in the right panel
  * Press `ctrl + i` to inject from the editor pane into the active tab
- * Pressing the `tab` key doesn't switch focus (that's sooo annoying when you want an actual tab character)
+ * Pressing the `tab` key doesn't switch focus

 # Install

-Until I get into a bundled install, just install it as an unpacked extenstion.
+Until I get it into a bundled install just install it as an unpacked extension.
 The details to do that are [here](http://code.google.com/chrome/extensions/getstarted.html)

 # To build